rachaelmmccue/Capstone/README.md

 | Premium | 51% |
 | Free | 53% |

 I explored if the position of their session effected the skip rates.
-I appears that there are slightly more skips later on in the session.
+Based on the chart below, you can see that there are fewer skips in the beginning of the session.
+This may be that the user wants to change their mood, or the longer they are listening may weigh in on wanting to skip.

 <p align="center"><img src="img/session_position.png" width=60% height=60% alt="line chart session position"></p>

 The context type will effect skipping behavior as well.
+This aligns with our natural hypothesis that someone would skip less on a playlist that they created.
+The full description of the categories can be found [here]().

 <p align="center"><img src="img/context_type.png" width=60% height=60% alt="bar chart context type"></p>